Rejection of coal gives nuclear fresh hope

 Regardless of that issue, Progress wants to charge customers an extra $2.38 per 1,000 kilowatts each month beginning in January for costs associated with the plant's construction.
 That's in addition to an extra $9.66 it wants to charge in increased base rates.

-Nuclear charges, which the state allows the utilities to collect in advance of building the plants even if they ultimately decide to cancel the project, turned into a public-relations nightmare for Progress earlier this year.
+Nuclear charges, which the state allows the utilities to collect in advance of building the plants even if they ultimately decide to cancel the project, turned into a public-relations nightmare for Progress earlier this year and raised concerns among ratepayers.
 Customer backlash against higher rates led Progress to reduce some of those costs in April.

-Dolan says finding the right balance between clean-energy policy and consumer cost is important.
-Coal provides about 50 percent of the power supply in the United States, though new coal plants were all but banned in Florida under Crist's energy policies a few years ago.
-Dolan said the cheap, reliable and plentiful fuel shouldn't be forgotten.
+Dolan says finding the right balance between clean-energy policy and consumer cost is important, and he notes the company is eager to exploit nuclear power as part of that strategy.
+Coal provides about 50 percent of the power supply in the United States, though new coal plants were all but banned in Florida under Crist's energy policies a few years ago, and some utilities plan to retire two coal plants in the state, Dolan said.

 "I think it's important, and we have to apply the right amount of research and development to keep coal as part of the equation," he said.